| Reimyo DAP-999EX

 rigidity; there is a flow to it that yours typically does not

+exhibit.
 Digital playback is often unnerving to me because it

 presents music in what for want of a better term strikes me as at an